 The Fine Motor Basket

-MegaBloks or old-fashioned wooden blocks are a great start to a basket for your little one!
-Add in a toy that has snaps and pulls and even a toy phone and help your small one fine tune their fine motor skills this Easter.
+Megabloks or old-fashioned wooden blocks are a great start to a basket for your little one!
+Add in a toy that has snaps and pulls and even a toy phone and help your small one fine-tune their fine motor skills this Easter.
 There are so many ways to teach fine motor skills just find what works best for you.

 Fill your Easter basket with small toys that your baby would like.
-Things like plastic keys, teething rings, stroller toys and more are all small enough to fit inside of the basket easily and will keep your baby entertained and happy!
+Things like plastic keys, teething rings, stroller toys, and more are all small enough to fit inside the basket easily and will keep your baby entertained and happy!